jussmen/WebSocket_cURL/README.md

 This script is not only sending data but also there is a cool feature, FrameCrafter, that enables you to modify WebSocket frame, then send it or save to a file.

+Note :
+Currenly Key header value is hardcoded in the code.
+You can easly find the line and replace it to what ever you want.
+Mask is also hardcoded that is "BEEF" (may not be to change easily).

 # Supported Features